CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: The CECILIA Survey

 We calculate the line flux uncertainty via the errors on the emission line amplitude and FWHM returned from the \textsc{astropy} modeling covariance matrix.
 We consider individual emission lines detected if their S/N ratio is $\geq$ 3, while line doublets (e.g., \oii$\lambda$7322 and \oii$\lambda$7332) are detected if the sum of the emission lines has S/N $>$ 3.
 This procedure is applied for the G235M and G395M spectra individually, but we include an additional uncertainty term when taking the ratio of emission lines measured in different gratings.
 As discussed in Appendix \ref{app:ebv}, we find that the average ratio of emission line fluxes simultaneously measured in the G235M and G395M spectra is consistent with unity but with a scatter of 9\%.
 Since this could represent a lingering flux calibration issue between the two gratings, we add an extra 9\% uncertainty in quadrature to all cross-grating line flux ratios.

 The MOSFIRE data are fit using the same \textsc{astropy} method with a few notable exceptions.
 The MOSFIRE observations show an increased level of noise, especially at wavelengths that coincide with atmospheric OH emission lines.
 Therefore, we do not fit local deviations from the stellar continuum and take a different approach for the error estimation.
 Using the reliable error spectrum measured from the MOSFIRE data, we bootstrap resample the MOSFIRE spectra 500 times and refit the emission lines using the same \textsc{astropy} least squares approach.
 The standard deviation of the resulting flux distribution is taken as the uncertainty on the MOSFIRE line fluxes.
-We compare these line fluxes and uncertainties from the \textsc{astropy} modeling to the same quantities measured from direct integration of the isolated emission lines, and we find good agreement between the two methods.
+We compare these line fluxes and uncertainties from the \textsc{astropy} modeling to the same quantities measured from direct integration of the isolated emission lines, and we find that the percent difference between the resulting line fluxes and uncertainties from the two methods are 1\% and 5\%, respectively.
 We also adopt a more constrained fit to the \oii$\lambda\lambda$3727,29 lines in $J$ band, as this portion of the NIR spectrum exhibits the most significant sky emission and the \oii\ lines can be unresolved depending on the spatial extent of the galaxy.
 To reliably fit the \oii\ doublet, we leave the redshift of the line doublet as a free parameter and use the FWHM measured from the \oiii\ lines in $K$ band to infer the FWHM of the \oii\ lines in $J$ band, accounting for the change in instrumental resolution between the two bands.
 We perform a visual inspection of all \oii$\lambda\lambda$3727,29 doublets, and in instances where both lines are resolved and uncontaminated by sky emission (fBM40, MD43, MD41, and C31) we leave the FWHM of the \oii\ lines as a free parameter.